Reverse Dieting Explained: Does It Really Boost Metabolism?

 Final Takeaway

-Reverse dieting is not a myth.
+Reverse dieting is not a myth, but it is often misunderstood.

-Understanding that difference separates strategy from superstition.
+Understanding that difference is what separates strategy from superstition.

 What's Your Reaction?